sk5s/countdateapp/README.md

 ## Getting Started

-Download apk file on releases page and install to use the app. [https://sk5s.cyou/countdate-landing/](https://sk5s.cyou/countdate-landing/)
+Download apk file on releases page and install to use the app. [https://countdate.sk5s.com](https://countdate.sk5s.com)

 ### Prerequisites

-Have an android phone or web browser.
+Have an Android/iOS phone or web browser.

 ### Installation

-Open apk file and install.
+Android: Open apk file and install.
+iOS: Install the app from the App Store.

 <p align="right">(<a href="#top">back to top</a>)</p>